andreaDiClaudio/Virtual_Escape/README.md

 Solution for the exam project for NodeJS elective.

 ## What is it?
-Virtual Escape is a social media platform where virtual photogrpahers can create an account, upload their pictures and share them with others.
+Virtual Escape is a social media platform where virtual photogrpahers can create and personalise an account, upload their pictures and share them with others!